Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We explore the influence maximization task from a novel perspective.
-Instead of developing sophisticated models, we investigate how to leverage the geometry of hyperbolic space to select influential users based on partially observed propagation history, without knowing the exact diffusion model parameters.
-To our knowledge, this is the first work to study hyperbolic representation learning for IM. \item We propose a novel diffusion model agnostic method HIM for the IM problem.
-HIM first extracts influence information from social networks and propagation instances into hyperbolic representations.
-Then, it flexibly identifies the seed set based on the learned representations via an adaptive selection algorithm. \item Extensive experiments show that HIM significantly outperforms baseline methods in influence spread across five real-world datasets.
-Compared to state-of-the-art learning-based approaches, our method not only achieves greater influence spread but also demonstrates superior scalability. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We explore the IM problem from a novel perspective.
+Instead of developing sophisticated models, we focus on leveraging the geometry of hyperbolic space to estimate users' influence strength from partially observed propagation history.
+This allows us to select influential users in a data-driven and interpretable manner.
+To our knowledge, this is the first work to study hyperbolic representation learning for IM.

+\item We propose HIM, a novel diffusion model agnostic method for the IM problem.
+HIM first encodes social influence patterns from social networks and influence propagation instances into hyperbolic representations, enabling practical estimation of users' influence strength.
+It then employs an adaptive selection algorithm that updates scores based on the estimated influence strength, allowing for flexible and effective seed user selection.

+\item Extensive experiments show that HIM significantly outperforms baseline methods in influence spread across five real-world datasets.
+Compared to state-of-the-art learning-based approaches, our method not only achieves greater influence spread but also demonstrates superior scalability.
+The source code and datasets are available at~\url{https://github.com/PlaymakerQ/HIM}. \end{itemize}